 "And Ringo El Mercenario (from Puerto Rico), they even burned his motorcycle!" added José.

-Both José and Silvia were laughing as if all that was normal behavior and nothing verging on criminal.
+José and Silvia laughed as if all that was normal behavior and nothing verging on criminal.

 "People sure did get a little over-emotional with the wrestling!
 Especially when the one they were rooting for lost."
 Silvia assured.